-If you believe you have been discriminated against at work then you have the right to engage the ‘formal questions procedure’ under the Equality Act 2010.
-The questions procedure takes the form of a discrimination questionnaire which you can download from the ACAS website.
+If you believe you have been discriminated against at work then you have the right to engage in the ‘formal questions procedure’ under the Equality Act 2010.
+The questions procedure takes the form of a discrimination questionnaire which you can download from the Acas website.
 The website also provides additional tips on how to fill in the questionnaire.

 How to ask the right questions?

 The most important advice we can give you here is to ask direct and pertinent questions and ask for disclosure of clearly identified documents.
 Much like the approach to gathering evidence generally, if you are too wide-ranging in your questions, or in your request for disclosure, then it is likely that your answers will be rebuffed or your request for disclosure not completed adequately.

 Try to focus on the specific areas where you think you have been treated less-favourably, under just a few main headings, and then ask direct questions under those headings.
 The employer must then either answer those questions, or risk drawing an adverse inference at an employment tribunal – in other words, if they don’t answer your questions in a straightforward manner, the tribunal will probably think less of their case.